MuscleGear5/agent-cli/README.md

 ## Acknowledgments

 This project is based on [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
 We acknowledge and appreciate the excellent work of the Gemini CLI team.
-Our main contribution focuses on parser-level adaptations to better support Qwen-Coder models.
+Our main contribution focuses on parser-level adaptations to better support Agent-Clir models.

 ## License